jarcode-foss/Consoles/README.md

 # Consoles
-A powerful plugin that provides programmable computers and a powerful map rendering API for craftbukkit and spigot servers. **Requires Java 8!**
+A powerful set of plugins that provides programmable computers and a powerful map rendering API for craftbukkit and spigot servers. **Requires Java 8!**

 License for `consoles-api`: [LGPL Version 3](http://www.gnu.org/licenses/lgpl-3.0.en.html)